AlexOrlek/ATCG/README.md

 ## 1.1 Input

-Nucleotide sequence assemblies are provided in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.
+Nucleotide sequence assemblies must be provided in [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format.
 There are 3 different input options, which determine how comparisons between input genomes are conducted.
 The input option also determines how input should be provided (e.g. as files or filepaths).
 Figure 1 below summarises how the 3 input options (`-s` flag, `-1` and `-2` flags, `-p` flag) determine comparisons, and each option is described in more detail below.

 <br>
 <p align="center">Figure 1.
 Summary of input options</p>
 <p align="center"><img src="misc/inputoptions.PNG" alt="inputoptions" width="600"></p>

-*The simplest way to run all-vs-all comparisons is with the `-s` flag, but the Figure shows how all 3 input flags could be used to conduct all-vs-all comparions between genomes A, B, and C (in the cases of the `-1/2` flags, 2 separate runs are required).
+*The simplest way to run all-vs-all comparisons is with the `-s` flag, but the Figure shows how all 3 input flags could be used to conduct all-vs-all comparions between genomes A, B, and C (in the case of the `-1/2` flags, 2 separate runs are required).
 Comparisons are indicated using green ticks or lines.
 Note that by default, comparisons will be uni-directional from query to subject i.e. in the case of the `-s` flag example: B -> A, C -> A, C -> B. However if the `--bidirectionalblast` flag is provided, then comparisons will be run in both directios i.e. in the case of the `-s` flag example, the top right corner of the comparison matrix will be filled with ticks*